The Rigger Depot

 Tips for using this study:

 The analysis pertains specifically to the ETO.
 Operations in the Pacific are often similar, but tend to lag behind the timeline by several months.
 Training operations stateside also tended to use older equipment, as new gear was in high demand in combat theaters.
+Seat parachutes often remained in use for training while the new chest and back types were sent straight to the front lines.

 Use this information as a guide, not a rigid rule.
 With over 1 million parachutes produced for the AAF during WWII, you are bound to find any number of oddities.
 You will also find some variation between different units.